akarzim/dotfiles/README.md

 A caching policy is also available to avoid useless computations:

 - `caching_policy DIRECTORY` returns true if the cache is obslolete.

+### A la carte

+By providing your program selection, you can update a subset of the available configuration.
+For example, to choose only zsh and git, just call `./init.zsh zsh git` and that's it.

 ## Roadmap